Dear Friends of Kingston Inner Harbour,

 Community organisations hosted 6 in-person meetings for their districts.

-The Coalition organised 7 meetings, holding them on Zoom for the first time,
+The Coalition organised 7 meetings, holding them on Zoom for the first time, to ensure that voters could engage with candidates in every election race.

 All candidates participated in the meetings, with the exception of Bryan Paterson, who is running for Mayor, Ryan Boehme, running in Pittsburgh, and Joel Thompson in Collins/Bayridge.